cd-carrick/scratch-inter/README.md

 running-race.sb2
 --------------

+Click Start to see the cats have a race.
+The first one to the finish line wins!
+Try it multiple times, and try to guess each time which cat will win.

 This project is a progression from the scrolling background in the scratch-intro repo.
 In the introduction project, the scrolling background is acheived by linking to together a series of sprites.
 In this project, a single background sprite is used, which clones itself to create infinite scrolling.
 This is combined with a background to create a smooth scrolling effect.

 The project also explores randomness, broadcasts and events.